Thesola10/blog.thesola.io/content/0001_Inert-installs.md

 Tags: installers, signing, rant
 alias: /2021/04/installers-are-evil-and-heres-why/
 Slug: 0001_Inert-installs
+Image: /images/0001-wizard.png
+Summary: There's one aspect that's always really annoyed me about Windows.
+Except this time, all major operating systems can be affected. _Installers_ are one of the biggest cryptographic and social engineering security holes out there...
 ---

 There's one aspect that's always really annoyed me about Windows.
 Except this time, all major operating systems can be affected. _Installers_ are one of the biggest cryptographic and social engineering security holes out there...